-The above attendance policy will be followed without exception for all courses offered by the Department of Dance at Kennesaw State University.
-In the case of injury, it is the responsibility of the dancer to meet with the Department Chair to discuss the appropriate course of action.
+This attendance policy will be followed without exception for all courses offered by the Department of Dance at Kennesaw State University.

 STAY HOME WHEN SICK!

 If you are ill, please stay home and contact your health professional.
 Additionally, please email the instructor to say you are missing class due to illness.
 Signs of illness include, but are not limited to, the following: